 Reintroducing Foods During Elimination Diet

-After you have completed your elimination period, it is time to begin reintroducing foods back into your diet.
-During this period, it is vital that you pay attention to how you feel after reintroducing a food into your diet.
-You will reintroduce foods one at a time with a 48 hour waiting period between each reintroduction.
+After completing your elimination period, you can reintroduce foods into your diet.
+Consider how you feel after reintroducing food during this period.
+You will reintroduce foods one at a time, with a 48-hour waiting period between each reintroduction.

 You should choose a food and eat it.
 Over the next two days, pay attention to how you feel.
 Eat the food again on the second day and wait two more days to see if you notice any issues.
-If you do not have any issue, then you can reincorporate it into your diet.
+If you do not have any problem, you can incorporate it into your diet.
 Conversely, if you have symptoms, remove the food from your diet and wait until your symptoms subside before you try a different food.

 Tips for Success

-- Plan Ahead – Have the foods that you can eat available.
-It may also help to go ahead and plan your menu for the next three weeks to ensure you are getting the nutrients your body needs to optimize your health.
+- Plan Ahead—Have the foods you can eat available.
+It may also help to plan your menu for the next three weeks to ensure you get the nutrients your body needs to optimize your health.
 Furthermore, menu planning can help prevent you from becoming overwhelmed and giving up.

-- Read Labels – Many of the foods that you should be eliminating can be hiding in foods.
-Therefore, you must read each label carefully to ensure there are no ingredients that will disrupt the results of your elimination diet.
+- Read Labels—Many foods you should eliminate can be hiding in foods.
+Therefore, you must read each label carefully to ensure no ingredients will disrupt the results of your elimination diet.

-- Stay Hydrated – It is very easy to confuse dehydration for hunger.
+- Stay Hydrated—It is very easy to confuse dehydration with hunger.
 Drinking plenty of water each day will help control your cravings.

-- The Beginning is the Hardest – During the first few days, you may feel worse.
-This is completely normal.
+- The Beginning is the Hardest—You may feel worse during the first few days.
+This is entirely normal.
 As your body begins withdrawing from foods, you can experience body aches, headaches, and fatigue.
 These symptoms will pass within a few days as your body rebalances itself.

 Take Control of Your Health

-Taking control of your health, including changing your diet requires a lot of effort.
+Taking control of your health, including changing your diet, requires much effort.
 Our integrative health professionals at Rose Wellness can help ensure the success of your elimination diet.
-We can also help with food sensitivity testing to find the foods that may be causing your symptoms.
+We can also perform food sensitivity testing to identify foods causing your symptoms.